 Find out about requirements, fees, and deadlines

-First Time Freshman - no prior post-secondary experience and interested in attending Duquesne University for the first time at the undergraduate level.
-May have: attended college for the first time in the prior summer term, or earned college credits before graduating from high school.
+First-year students - no prior post-secondary experience and interested in attending Duquesne University for the first time at the undergraduate level.
+May have: attended college for the first time in the prior summer term or earned college credits before graduating from high school.
+Application information.

-Early Action 1: Applications completed by November 1; admission and financial aid notifications sent by December 1.
+Early Action: Applications completed by November 15; admission by December.

-Regular Decision: Applications completed by January 15; admission and financial aid notifications will be sent on a rolling basis after January 15.
+Regular Decision: Applications completed by January 15; admission notifications will be sent on a rolling basis after January 15.

 Rolling Admission: Admission and financial aid notifications are sent on a rolling basis after January 15 (based on available space).